MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-design-scalable-semantic-models.md

 ### Visualize date data

-In this task, you will visualize sales data by date and switch the active status of relationships.
+In this task, you will visualize sales data by date and use inactive relationships.

 1. Switch to **Report** view.